srsran/srsRAN_Project_docs/docs/source/tutorials/source/handover/source/index.rst

 Open5GS
 =======

-For the purpose of this application note, we will use a dockerized Open5GS version provided in srsRAN Project at ``srsgnb/docker`` as the 5G Core.
+For the purpose of this application note, we will use a dockerized Open5GS version provided in |project_name| at ``srsgnb/docker`` as the 5G Core.

 Open5GS is a C-language Open Source implementation for 5G Core and EPC.
 The following links will provide you with the information needed to download and set-up Open5GS so that it is ready to use with srsRAN: